jcolag/VerdigrisGenes/README.md

  - [X] Determine a reproductive model for the programs.
 Single- or double-stranded?
 Inherit by strand or by gene?
 If double-stranded, a dominance model is necessary.
 (The resulting model might be a bit too "out there," so this may not be permanent.)

+ - [ ] Improve the reproductive model.
+Even for the simplest possible programs and minimal tests, advancement appears to come more from random generation than combination.

  - [ ] Build a mutation model that fits everything else.

 So...a lot.